Yodata/RealEstateSchema/README.md

 # Real Estate Integration Schema

-Standard data model for integrating software and services in the real estate industry based on schema.org, RESO, linked-data-platform...
+An open, community sourced data model for integrating software in the real estate context. based on schema.org, RESO, linked-data-platform...

 ## About the Project